hchasestevens/monkeys/README.md

 # monkeys
 > "If an army of monkeys were strumming on typewriters they might write all the books in the British Museum."

-`monkeys` is a framework designed to make genetic programming in Python accessible, quick, and flexible.
+`monkeys` is a framework designed to make genetic programming in Python accessible, quick, flexible, and fun.

 [**Get started here**](examples/notebooks/Getting%20started%20with%20monkeys.ipynb).